w0006887/modules/0418/mdModule.md

 ## Interest (Inclination)

 An interest is a "want" or "desire" to learn or to do something.

+# Student-Centric Long-Term Goals

 # How Gen-AI is used